translate/pootle/docs/server/commands.rst

 If there are RQ workers running, the command will ask for confirmation before proceeding.
 This can be overridden using the :option:`--noinput` flag, in which case the command will run even if there are.

-.. django-admin:: refresh_stats

-refresh_stats
-^^^^^^^^^^^^^

-Refreshes all calculated statistics ensuring that they are up-to-date.

-A background process will create a task for every file to make sure calculated statistics data is up to date.
-When the task for a file completes then further tasks will be created for the files parents.

-.. note:: Files in disabled projects are processed.

-This command allows statistics to be updated when using multiple RQ workers.

-.. warning:: Please note that the actual translations **must be in Pootle** before running this command. :djadmin:`update_stores` will pull them in.

 .. django-admin:: retry_failed_jobs